 Warriors with Tattoos Popularity

 In the 1820s, Kuniyoshi started to produce some art panels.
 These panels began to show his own individual artistic style.
-In 1827 he received his first big artistic break with a major commission for the series “One hundred and eight heroes of the popular Sukioden all told (Tsuzoku Suikoden goats hyakuhachinin no hitori).
+In 1827, he received his first big creative break with a significant commission for the series “One Hundred and Eight Heroes of the popular Sukioden All Told (Tsuzoku Suikoden goats hyakuhachinin no hitori).

 Kuniyoshi drew individual heroes on single sheets of paper.
 Many of them had tattoos all over their bodies.
 This art and body tattoos influenced the Edo fashion of Japanese body tattoos.

 His work became extremely popular in Edo, Japan.
 (Edo is the former name of present-day Tokyo, Japan).
-The demand for his warrior prints increased, which helped him gain entrance into the major ukiyo-e and literary circles of this time.
-This newfound popularity and influence lead to him being able to support himself as an artist.
+The demand for his warrior prints increased, which helped him gain entrance into the significant ukiyo-e and literary circles of this time.
+This newfound popularity and influence led to him being able to support himself as an artist.

 The Tempo Reforms, Art and Politics

-In 1842 the Tempo Reforms were introduced by the then leader of Japan, Tokugawa Shogunate.
+In 1842, the then-leader of Japan, Tokugawa Shogunate, introduced the Tempo Reforms.
 These reforms affected many people in Japan, from the military, economics, agriculture, financial, and religious groups.
 These reforms also affected the arts and artists in Japan.

 The reform was instituted to help control the public display of luxury and wealth.
 Illustrations of courtesans and actors in the ukiyo-e art style were officially banned.

-This time also influenced Kuniyoshi’s artwork as he started to use caricature or other comic pictures to disguise some of the actual actors and courtesans, and people of the day.
+This time also influenced Kuniyoshi’s artwork as he started to use caricatures or other comic pictures to disguise some of the actual actors, courtesans, and people of the day.
 Kind of a bit of his own hidden message and rebellion to the time period through his artwork and prints.

 In speaking of Kuniyoshi and the power of his art even today, Ken Johnson went on to say:

-Interestingly, despite some of the controversy, his prints caused Kuniyoshi to continue producing an amazing amount of artwork.
+Interestingly, despite some of the controversy, his prints caused Kuniyoshi to continue producing a fantastic amount of artwork.
 Many of these prints would humorously criticize the Tokugawa Shogunate, Japan’s ruler of the day.

 In speaking of Kuniyoshi and his contribution to the Japanese artwork of his day, Ken Johnson of the New York Times beautifully summed it up this way: